 Because of visa requirements, during the semester, ILP volunteers are not allowed to travel to Hong Kong.
 However, at the end of the semester some teachers choose to travel on their own and you can take that chance to see Hong Kong.
 Just know that as soon as you leave China, your visa is void.
 Hong Kong is not considered part of China so you will not be able to re-enter China.
 Just make sure you have a flight set up directly out of Hong Kong.

-In Hong Kong, there is an LDS temple.
-After spending 4 months teaching in China, I was so glad that my sister and I were able to go to the Hong Kong Temple together.
+In Hong Kong, there is an LDS temple which some volunteers are able to visit after their semester, like Cherish — "After spending four months teaching in China, I was so glad that my sister and I were able to go to the Hong Kong Temple together.
 My love for the gospel grew even more.
 Going to the temple in China really helped me to realize that Heavenly Father loves each of his children, including the sweet kids I was able to teach, even if they have no idea who He is.
-Going to the temple was the perfect way to end my incredible semester in China.
+Going to the temple was the perfect way to end my incredible semester in China."

 Kaitlyn, an ILP volunteer in Ningbo tells us about her experience, "My China church experience was amazing and my testimony grew so much while I was there.
 One thing I felt inspired to implement was having nightly prayer and scriptures with my girls for whoever wanted to come.
 They all knew it was at 8:00 in my bedroom so anyone who wanted to come could.
 There wasn't any pressure, we would read just one chapter and have a quick prayer together.
 I know that helped us grow together because we would end up hanging out and talking/laughing telling stories from the teaching day together.
 It brought our group so much closer together and I recommend doing that to anyone who is LDS and looking to grow together."

 If you've been thinking about the chance to come live and teach English abroad, come check out International Language Programs!
 You can talk to an ILP rep here and click that green button to get more information: